ThomasPr/ThomasPr.github.io/_posts/2022-03-30-using-typescript-to-validate-translations-at-compile-time.md

 ---
-title:  "Using Typescript to validate translations at compile time"
+title:  "Using TypeScript to validate translations at compile time"
 date:   2022-03-30 21:36:32 +0200
-excerpt: "Translations stored in JSON can be validated at compile time with a Typescript type definition to avoid runtime errors."
+excerpt: "Translations stored in JSON can be validated at compile time with a TypeScript type definition to avoid runtime errors."
 header:
   og_image: /assets/images/2022-03-30/using-typescript-to-validate-translations-at-compile-time.png
 ---